raspberrypilearning/scam-site/en/quiz1/question_1.md

 - ( ) `<a href="https://oursite.com/product.html"> our product gallery </a>`

   --- feedback ---
-  This is an absolute link, and will work if the website exists at `oursite.com`.
+  This is an absolute link, and will work if, and only if, the website exists at `oursite.com`.
 If it doesn't, or if the site moves to any other domain (e.g. `newsite.com`), then this link will break.
 There is a way to avoid this.
   --- /feedback ---

 - (x) `<a href="product.html"> our product gallery </a>`